The Passenger-1975

 Grade: C-

-A steamy direct rip-off of the 1987 classic film Fatal Attraction, The Boy Next Door is a by the numbers, a mainstream thriller starring Jennifer Lopez as a separated suburban Mom raising her son alone.
+A steamy direct rip-off of the 1987 classic film Fatal Attraction, The Boy Next Door (2015) is a mainstream thriller starring Jennifer Lopez as a separated suburban Mom raising her son alone.

-One day a handsome young man moves in next door and befriends her son and also develops an unhealthy obsession with her.
+One day a handsome young man, Noah (Ryan Guzman), moves in next door.
+He makes friends with her son and develops an unhealthy obsession with her.

-The film is your basic thrill ride with some jumps mixed in but is as predictable as they come and is safe mainstream fare.
+The film is your basic thrill ride with some jumps mixed in but predictable as they come and is safe mainstream fare.

-Her estranged husband Garrett (John Corbett from My Big Fat Greek Wedding and Sex and the City fame) has cheated on her with his secretary.
+Her estranged husband Garrett (John Corbett) has cheated on her with his secretary.

 The sex scenes are titillating and sensual with lots of skin.

-I went into my viewing of this film not expecting an invigorating or thought-provoking film and was not disappointed in that regard.
+I went into my viewing not expecting an invigorating or thought-provoking film and was not disappointed.

-As we progress we become aware that Noah has a temper- another setup for things to come.
+As we progress we become aware that Noah has a temper, another setup for things to come.
 If he feels wronged he strikes back.
-Once Claire realizes their passionate night was a mistake, Noah becomes obsessed with and then vengeful of Claire and everyone around her.
+Once Claire realizes their passionate night was a mistake, Noah becomes obsessed with and vengeful of Claire and everyone around her.

-Certainly, the plot is filled with one implausibility after another and I could list silly nuances for hours, but here are a few that immediately come to mind- I do not for one second buy Jennifer Lopez as an intelligent, sophisticated, literature genius (despite the film hysterically having her wear nerdy glasses) nor do I buy the very good-looking Ryan Guzman (Noah) as a scholarly expert in literature either.
+I do not buy Jennifer Lopez as an intelligent, sophisticated, literature genius (despite the film hysterically having her wear nerdy glasses) nor the good-looking Ryan Guzman (Noah) as a scholarly expert in literature either.

 This is done to construct the plot with no believability whatsoever.

-Throughout the film, Noah is magically able to do whatever he wants- somehow hacking into Claire’s computer, arranging for printouts of his liaison with her to fly endlessly from the ceilings, tamper with brakes, and seamlessly splice Claire’s voice into conversations.
+Throughout the film, Noah can do whatever he wants, somehow hacking into Claire’s computer, arranging for printouts of his liaison with her to fly endlessly from the ceilings, tampering with brakes, and seamlessly splicing Claire’s voice into conversations.

-The entire film is ridiculous and unbelievable, but, again, it is what I expected it to be.
+The entire film is ridiculous and unbelievable, but, again, it’s what I expected it to be.

-The ending surprised me in that it ended abruptly with no cliffhanger or hint at a sequel as is common with thrillers of this sort.
-Perhaps the filmmakers had low expectations for audience turnout?
+The ending surprised me abruptly with no cliffhanger or hint at a sequel as is common with thrillers.
+Perhaps the filmmakers had low expectations for audience turnout.

-One jarring point to notice is that Jennifer Lopez, clearly Latina, is playing a character living in a suburban neighborhood, named Claire Peterson.
+One jarring point is that Jennifer Lopez, clearly Latina, plays a character in a suburban neighborhood, named Claire Peterson.
 Nowhere is her Latina heritage mentioned.
 The character is about as white as you can get.

 An American Werewolf in London-1981